Entail Logo

 • No data-driven culture within a company: Some organizations rely more on subjective feelings or opinions rather than data when making decisions.

-• Attribution: When users interact with a brand through multiple channels, it becomes difficult to determine which touchpoint should get credit for a conversion.
+• Multi-touch attribution: When users interact with a brand through multiple channels, it becomes difficult to determine which touchpoint should get credit for a conversion.

 • Selecting the right software: Depending on your specific needs, choosing the right CRO software can be challenging.
 Different tools have different strengths.
 Plus, not all CRO software is plug-and-play and requires a complex integration process.